pavankumar349/agrislove-01/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/aeb6ee06-0eaf-46f9-bd4d-0e303f951d93) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

-Yes, you can!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.